jojojames/manga-downloader/README.md

 juinjutsuteam.netsons.org

-www.japscan.com (ImageMagick must be installed)
+www.japscan.com (ImageMagick and Ghostscript must be installed)

 If you want another site to be supported, please file a bug report.